spinofsf/SDC-behavioral-cloning/README.md

 ### Video Output

-Here are links to the [video output](https://youtu.be/6w7EaAMmfV0).
+Here is the link to the [video output](https://youtu.be/6w7EaAMmfV0).

 ---